Bad Credit Mortgages in Scotland

 Check your credit report

 Before you even think about making an application, you should check your credit report.
 You should make sure all the details are accurate and that you’ve been delinked from anyone you previously had joint accounts with.
-If there are any errors on your report, you have the right to challenge them, or at the very least add a note explaining any late or missed payments.
+If there are any errors on your report, you have the right to challenge them or, at the very least, add a note explaining any late or missed payments.

 You can download your credit reports through our dedicated credit reports hub.